-My aim for this guide is to introduce you to Bitcoin Mining, give you an overview of how mining supports the Bitcoin ecosystem, show you ways to create Bitcoin through a process called Mining and make money at the same time.
+My aim for this guide is to introduce you to Bitcoin Mining, give you an overview of how mining supports the Bitcoin ecosystem, show you ways you can create Bitcoin through a process called Mining and make money at the same time.

 What is Bitcoin and the Blockchain?

 You have probably found this guide knowing exactly what Bitcoin is, if so skip to the next section.
-However if the word “Bitcoin” is new to you I recommend you read my guide “Demystifying Cryptocurrencies” and I will also summaries what it is in this section.
+However if the word “Bitcoin” is new to you I recommend you also read my guide “Demystifying Cryptocurrencies”.

 Bitcoin is a Cryptocurrency technology based on computer software (think of a recipe) and an alternative to our traditional monetary system.
 It is digital in format and enables buyers and sellers to trade directly with each other using a software application called a “Wallet” on on computers and smartphones.